 Congenital heart conditions.

-Some research suggests that fasting helps fight cancer by lowering insulin resistance and levels of inflammation.
-Some researchers also believe that fasting improves people’s response to chemotherapy because it does the following:
+Some research hints that fasting helps fight cancer by reducing insulin resistance and levels of inflammation.
+Some experts also conclude that fasting improves people’s response to chemotherapy because it does the following:

 promotes cellular regeneration

 protects the blood against the harmful effects of chemotherapy

 reduces the impact of side effects, such as fatigue, nausea, headaches, and cramps

 While evidence shows that the 16:8 method can be helpful for diabetes prevention, it may not be proper for those who already have the condition.

 The 16:8 intermittent fasting diet is not fitting for people with type 1 diabetes.
 Still, some people with prediabetes or type 2 diabetes might be able to try the diet under a doctor’s guidance.

 People with diabetes who want to try the 16:8 intermittent fasting plan should always check with their doctor before making changes to their eating manners.